Get cheap business class tickets with these money-saving tips

 With perks like extra baggage allowance, priority check-in and boarding, better meals, and lounge access, flying business can turn a stressful travel day into something you actually look forward to.
 And if you catch a deal?
 Even better.

-2. Stay in-the-know with business class ticket prices
+2. Stay in the know with business class ticket prices

-Seat sales pop up across all fare classes — yes, even business — so stay ahead of the curve by:
+Seat sales pop up across all fare classes—yes, even business—so stay ahead of the curve by:

 • Signing up for airline newsletters